denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. The code will not compile because of line 12.
 G. The code will not compile because of line 17.
 H. None of the above

+**My Answer: D**
+**Correct Answer: D**

+**The classes are structured correctly, but the body of the main() method contains a compiler error.
+The Orca object is implicitly cast to a Whale reference on line 7.
+This is permitted because Orca is a subclass of Whale.
+By performing the cast, the whale reference on line 8 does not have access to the dive(int... depth) method.
+For this reason, line 8 does not compile, making option D correct.**

 ---